reallamona/the-horizon-project/README.md

-This project was created to support the players of Horizon games.
+This project was created to support the players of Horizon games through resources.